Preranakh/Preranakh.github.io/_pages/teaching.md

 #### **Primary Instructor**
   * **CISC355 (Computer Ethics and Society)**
-     * Winter Session 2024 (Jan-Feb)
+     * Winter Session 2024, 2025 (Jan-Feb)
+     * Summer Session 2025, (Jul-Aug)
-        * Served as an Instructor for the course.
+        * Served as an Instructor and independently taught the course.
         * Explained relationships among information technology, society, and ethics by examining issues raised by the increasing use of computers.
         * Topics include ethics for computer professionals, computer impact on factory work, office work, personal privacy, and social power distribution.
         * Prepared and delivered engaging and informative lectures or presentations.